-Xbox fans are getting a fresh visual experience very soon.
-Asha Sharma, the newly-installed boss of Xbox, has officially revealed a new Xbox boot up sequence that is set to roll out via a firmware update next week.
+Xbox fans are about to experience a fresh visual overhaul.
+Asha Sharma, the newly appointed head of Xbox, has officially revealed a new Xbox boot up sequence that is scheduled to roll out via a firmware update next week.

-The reveal, shared via social media, showcases a sleek, updated animation featuring a glossy—and once again green—Xbox logo.
-Alongside the visual overhaul, players can expect a refreshed version of the brand's iconic startup sound.
+The reveal, shared across social media, showcases a sleek and updated animation featuring a glossy—and predictably green—Xbox logo.
+In addition to the visual redesign, players can expect a refreshed version of the brand's iconic startup sound to accompany the new sequence.

 What to Expect from the New Xbox Boot Up Sequence

-You can currently use the new design as:
+You can currently utilize the new design assets as:

 - A dynamic background on your Xbox dashboard